God is great and greatly to be praised!

 With that, Jesus hangs us all out to dry with conviction.
 Christ is calling us to a wholehearted love.
 It’s a no-matter-what kind of love.
 We are told to love God with all we have and love others like we love ourselves.
 It’s such a tall order that we must have the Holy Spirit’s help.

 However, please remember that love and church discipline go together.
-Loving others does not mean they get a free reign to behave however they please.
+Loving others does not mean they get free reign to behave however they please.
 That’s called enabling.
 Love without discipline leads to enabling poor behavior.
 Discipline without love leads to abuse.

 The Great Commission is to make disciples and baptize each disciple.
 Read about this from Matthew 28:16–20.

 Can you believe this?!
 They’ve been interacting with the resurrected Son of God, the Lord Jesus Christ Himself, and some people still have doubts.
 He got up out of the grave!
 Regardless of how well you think your church is doing, there will always be a few doubters and critics around.
-But you can just keep a made up mind to love them no matter what and keep growing.
+But you can just keep a made-up mind to love them no matter what and keep growing.

 Hopefully, you see the need for a church staffed with pastors, ministry directors, and many servants of God.
 The various leadership gifts are given by Christ.
-One of the biggest mistake we have made in recent history is getting too hung up on the titles associated with these gifts.
+One of the biggest mistakes we have made in recent history is getting too hung up on the titles associated with these gifts.
 We should be more concerned with the purpose of these gifts than the positions they hold.

 The Great Commitment is to pray everywhere and for everyone.
 Your final reading assignment comes from 1 Timothy 2:1–7.